 A situation may be an emergency if:

-You can submit a referral to the Student of Concern Team online, by calling Student Conduct and Advocacy, or by contacting any Student of Concern Team member for a consultation.
+You can submit a Student of Concern referral to a team managed by Student Conduct and Advocacy online or by phone.

 You are not expected to take care of a distressed student by yourself.
 If you ever feel unsafe or unsure, get help.